Pooja-Dighe/SoftwareChangeRequestApplication/README.md

 SCRSApplication initialize to git
 # SoftwareChangeRequestApplication
+Project Overview
+Develop a Software Change Request (SCR) System where any user assigned to a project can raise a change request.
+The request will follow a predefined workflow: it must be approved by a manager, assigned to a developer team, and reviewed by both the manager and the original request raiser upon completion.
 RaiseRequestEntity is added with view,model,viewmodel,controller.
 Also unnecessary userentity with all its modules like controller, view,model is  delete